imyash01/Systems/wordCompare/readme.txt

     - empty files/directories
     - failure to create threads
     - fewer than 2 files for analysis phase
+    - used more threads than files given
     - any word frequencies that are outside the range [0,1]

+To determine whether out program worked correctly we tested all these scnearios and we also used valgrind,UBSan,AddressSanitizer to check for any memory leaks and errors (e.g. any infinite loops, segmentation faults, undefined behaviour etc).